cjhnbls/pipelinedb-doc-cn/integrations.rst

 Kafka
 ----------

 PipelineDB supports ingesting data from Kafka topics into streams.
 All of this functionality is contained in the **pipeline_kafka** extension.
 Internally, **pipeline_kafka** uses `PostgreSQL's COPY`_ infrastructure to transform Kafka messages into rows that PipelineDB understands.

+The repository for the extension is located `here <https://github.com/pipelinedb/pipeline_kafka>`_.
+Instructions for building and installing the extension can be found in the :code:`README.md` file.

 To enable the extension, it must be explicitly loaded:

 .. _`PostgreSQL's COPY`: http://www.postgresql.org/docs/current/static/sql-copy.html